Magnetogenesis around the first galaxies: the impact of different field seeding processes on galaxy formation: Magnetic seed field creation

 The process of structure formation can be responsible for the generation of magnetic fields.
 Proto-galactic clouds can show very low levels of magnetization prior to collapse \citep{Wiechen+1998, Birk+2002}, which can be enhanced by gravitational compression during gas collapse into clouds, and subsequently by a combination of turbulent- and $\alpha-\omega$-dynamo due to the (proto)star rotation \citep[\eg][]{Schleicher+13, Sur+10}.
 Once stars explode into SNe, the amplified field is distributed into the circum- and inter-stellar medium, where it can undergo further amplification during the shock-medium interaction \citep[\eg][]{Xu&Lazarian2017}.

 The processes that produce and amplify magnetic fields in SN are not only uncertain, they also occur on very small spatial and temporal scales (order of pc and hundreds-to-thousand years).
 Hence, they can not yet be self-consistently incorporated in simulations of galaxy formation.
 Additionally, it remains unclear whether these fields are long-lived enough to reach the surrounding inter-stellar medium, and what strength they have when the latter occurs.
 For these reasons, we follow here an empirical approach, injecting for each SN a small fraction $f_B$ of its energy into a dipolar magnetic field around it.
 We add this field in the $64$ gas cells nearest to the stellar particle that originates the SN explosion, and use a randomly-oriented magnetic dipole for the field geometry.
-Our fiducial value is $f_B = 10^{-4}$, but we also investigate the effect of a ten-times-higher value in Appendix~\ref{app:compare_sn}.
-A similar approach has been employed by \citet{Beck+13} and is discussed in Sec.~\ref{sec:discussion}.
+Our fiducial value is $f_B = 10^{-4}$, but we also investigate the effect of a ten-times-higher value in Appendix~\ref{app:compare_sn}. \enrico{The main reason for the choice of this value is that, from our tests, values $f_B \geq 10^{-3}$ result in a strong suppression of the star-formation rate density (see Appendix~\ref{app:compare_sn}).
+In order to minimize potential sources of differences between the runs and better isolate effects purely due to the magnetic seed injection, we decided to employ the largest value of $f_B$ that does not significantly alter the star-formation rate density.
+Additionally, this produces field strengths of a few $\mu$G close to the SN events, in broad agreement with --~although slightly lower than~-- observed values \citep[\eg][]{Parizot+06}.} A similar approach has been employed by \citet{Beck+13} and is discussed in Sec.~\ref{sec:discussion}.